Culture of Baltimore: Sports

-Jousting is the official state sport and Lacrosse is the official "team sport" of the State of Maryland and is very popular in Baltimore.
+Jousting is the official state sport and lacrosse is the official "team sport" of the State of Maryland and is very popular in Baltimore.
 City colleges with Division 1 men's and women's teams include Johns Hopkins, Loyola, UMBC, and Towson.
-The Lacrosse Museum and National Hall of Fame is located on the Johns Hopkins campus.
+The National Lacrosse Hall of Fame and Museum is located in Sparks, MD, north of the city.
 The city is also home to high-school national championship legacy teams from Boys' Latin, and Gilman on the boy's side, to Bryn Mawr and RPCS on the girls side.
 The Morgan "Bears" competed during the 1970s and 1980s; the school now has a lacrosse club.
 M&T Bank Stadium, the home of the Baltimore Ravens, hosts the annual lacrosse double-header events, the Face-Off Classic and Day of Rivals, which have featured several Maryland-based teams.
 The stadium was the site of the NCAA Men's Lacrosse Final Four in 2003, 2004, 2007, 2010 and 2011.